 This summary highlights selected information about the Certificates.
-Before buying Certificates, you should read the remainder of this Offering Circular and the Supplement for the particular offering.
+Before buying Certificates, you should read the remainder of this Offering Circular, the Supplement for the particular offering and the other disclosure documents referred to in Additional Information.
 You should rely on the information in the Supplement if it is different from the information in this Offering Circular.